 Whether you are new to Lean, think you know about Lean and have many years of experience coaching and teaching Lean, you will want to read it and re-read it again and again!

 Stéfany Oliver, Lean coach, Government of Canada

-France Bergeron, BTh, MSc (Management and Organizational Development) is an internationally-recognized Lean thinker, author and keynote speaker who provides support to organizations on their Lean journey.
+France Bergeron, BTh, MSc (Management and Organizational Development) is an internationally-recognized Lean thinker, author and keynote speaker who supports organizations on their Lean journey.
 As a Federal public servant for more than 20 years, she was one of the first in the public service of Canada to launch an organization-wide Lean initiative.
+France provides virtual Lean training at the Lean is Flow Academy.
 Visit France's Amazon.com Author webpage.
-Contact France.

 Joanne Gaudet, BSc (Chemistry), BA (Psychology), MA (Sociology) is a published author in science studies and in social network analysis.
-She brings years of experience from many sectors including education, management consulting and not-for-profit.
+She brings experience from education, management consulting and not-for-profit.
 Read Joanne's book chapter on ignorance in science (Open Access, Chapter 33 of the Routledge International Handbook of Ignorance Studies).
+Joanne provides virtual Lean training at the Lean is Flow Academy.
 Visit Joanne's Google Scholar page.
-Contact Joanne.

-Lean coaches at Alpen Path Solutions Inc., France and Joanne co-authored handbooks and papers on Lean management.
-They developed and deliver the world’s first Certificates in Lean for the Public Sector and adapted Lean thinking and Lean tools to knowledge work.
+Lean flow coaches at Alpen Path Solutions Inc., France and Joanne co-authored books, handbooks and papers on Lean management.
+They developed the world’s first Certificate in Lean for the Public Sector.
+They established the Lean is Flow Academy and offer a Certificate in Lean, a Platinum Certificate in Lean and an Advanced Lean Leadership Certificate.
+They have adapted Lean thinking and Lean tools to knowledge work.

 Many thanks!
 France and Joanne